rfhs/rfhs-wiki/pages/RF-CTF-RFID-NFC-Challenges.md

 ### Rules
 - Sets of cards will be available at the front table and spread out on a few contestant tables.
 - You can interact with the badges, you can interact with the readers, but you can't take the badges to the readers.
-- Do not attempt to reconfigure the readers.
+- Do not reconfigure the readers.
 - THIS IS A LEARNING JOURNEY, HAVE FUN!

 There are 16 flags of varying difficulty (maybe more depending on how we're feeling):